LastRose/lastrose.github.io/_posts/2014-09-21-working-with-laravel.markdown

 -   Task scheduling option we chose was bugged, and while they did fix it in an updated version - that update didn't work on our servers OS.

 Overall, once the setup was done Laravel was great to work with.
 It felt a lot like Ruby, but with faster performance.
 If I was to do another large project I would consider it.
 It's not worth it for smaller projects simply because of the setup time.

+## Update
+Ultimately the language support wasn't great and conflicted with testing.
+Also laravel version changes, and dealing with dependencies made it a real pain in the rear.